Sleeper85/esphome-jk-bms-can/documents/README/BMS_JK-B_UART_solution.md

 ```

-**Schématic with addition of the UART-TTL to RS485 adapter sold by JK-BMS**
+### Schematic with addition of the UART-TTL to RS485 adapter sold by Jikong

 ```